Seth-Harlaar/synthify/README.md

 # synthify
-A scruffed python script for making pictures into synthwave style pictures.
+A scuffed python script for making pictures into synthwave style pictures.